7 Ways to “Summer-ize” Your Skincare Routine

 When applying sunscreen, be careful not to forget your neck, the back of your hands, and the tips of your nose and ears, which are all areas that get a lot of sun exposure but are often overlooked.
 Other areas that are especially vulnerable are the tops of the ears, where skin cancer loves to develop.

-Women are most susceptible to sunburns and sun damage the week before a menstrual period, so make sure to wear extra sunscreen and avoid harsh face treatments during that time.
+Women are most susceptible to sunburns and sun damage the week before a menstrual period, so make sure to lather up and avoid harsh face treatments during that time.

 Try to stay indoors from 10:00 a.m. to 4:00 p.m., when the sun’s ultraviolet rays are most intense.
 However, if you have to be outside, wear long sleeves and a hat with a wide brim—along with your sunscreen.